 Chloride is routinely sampled in lakes and streams as part of several monitoring programs conducted by the WSMD.
 The North Lake basin has four (Potash, Bartlett, Englesby, Munroe) of the seven streams statewide that are impaired due to high chloride concentrations.
 Indian Brook is one of four statewide streams where chloride is currently suspected as a contributing factor of aquatic biota impairment, but sufficient data has not yet been collected.
 The WSMD has identified two lakes and ponds in the state with an average chloride concentration greater than the chronic criterion of 230 mg/L; however, none of these are in the North Lake basin.
+Currently, Sunnyside Brook, a Winooski River Basin surface water, is the only state water with a Chloride TMDL.
+North Lake basin streams identified above as impaired due to Chlorides are expected to have TMDLs developed in 2025.
 More information on the WSMD approach to chloride monitoring and reduction is available in the 2022-2023 Water Quality Monitoring and Assessment Report.